 But be sure to come back again in the evening, when the streets fill with vendors and performers.
 Plaza de Bolivar had a cultural dance performance every night we were there.
 Elsewhere in the city bands played, DJ’s spun, and Michael Jackson impersonators did the moonwalk.
 For those worried about safety, I felt extremely comfortable wandering the streets and squares.
 Though do note that the guidebook expressly stated not to roam the top of the wall after dark.

 Pop up to the top of the wall about a half hour before sunset and claim a seat in one of the nooks and crannies.
 Bring a drink and relax as tourists and locals alike gather to catch sight of the sun slipping low above the water.

 If Cartagena is just one stop along the journey, think about saving money by skipping the day trips.
 We splurged on just one guided excursion—a trip out to the Totumo Volcano.
 But we opted out of other day/overnight trips to the nearby beaches.
 Other travelers raved about the beauty of Santa Marta, but I thought the beach at Bocagrande was the perfect mix of pretty, clean, and not crowded.
 Not to mention just a 20-minute walk from our hostel in Getsemani.Plus you can’t beat the view of the Old City as you float in the coastal waves.

 Pass an evening like a local

 Grab a beer from the local corner store and catch a pick-up football game in Plaza de Trinidad.
 I spent more than one evening drinking Aguilas, cheering on a passel of seven-years olds, and people-watching.
-Splurge on some street food (a hotdog with mile-high toppings of cheese, peppers, tomatoes, and sauces was one of my favorites) to round out the night.
+Splurge on some street food (like a hotdog with mile-high toppings of cheese, peppers, tomatoes, and sauces) to round out the night.